-The Fund seeks to achieve a total return after fees that exceeds the total return of the Bloomberg AusBond Bank Bill Index over rolling three-year periods.
+The Fund seeks to achieve a total return before fees that exceed the total return of the Bloomberg AusBond Bank Bill Index by 0.50% p.a., over rolling three-year periods.

 The financial statements were authorised for issue by the directors of the Responsible Entity on 20 September 2023.
 The directors of the Responsible Entity have the power to amend and reissue the financial statements.